ImperialCollegeLondon/MSE404-MM/docs/labs/lab08/readme.md

         </figure>

     ??? success "How many normal modes are there at each q-point?"
-        6 normal modes.
-Again this is because there are 2 atoms in the unit cell so there are $3\times2=6$ normal modes.
+        There are 2 atoms in the unit cell so there are $3\times2=6$ normal modes.

     <!--??? success "Inspect the phonon band structure along $\Gamma-L$, which two phonon bands become degenerate?"-->
     <!--    The two lowest energy phonon bands.
 Degenerate bands tend to appear in crystals with some symmetry. -->